How to make North American pumpkin pie in New Zealand

 a pinch of salt

 1 ½ tsp cinnamon

 ½ cup of cream or coconut cream

-Whisk the eggs and sugar together.
-Add all other ingredients and pour into pastry shell.
+To make the filling, whisk the eggs and sugar together.
+Add all other filling ingredients and pour into pastry shell.
 Bake for 45 minutes at 190°C or until the pumpkin mixture has set.